laurentftech/kidsearch/README.md

 - **Custom autocomplete**: 200+ educational suggestions with keyboard navigation
 - **Recommended sites**: Curated selection of quality educational resources
 - **Image search**: Image search mode with preview functionality
-- **Knowledge panels**: Contextual information from Vikidia to enrich results
+- **Knowledge panels**: Contextual information from Vikidia, Wikipedia, and Wikimedia Commons to enrich results
 - **Smart caching**: Intelligent caching system to optimize performance and save API quota
 - **Quota management**: Automatic monitoring of Google API usage
 - **Language prioritization**: Automatic detection of French or English queries for better results
 - **Sort options**: Sort by relevance or date (for web results)
 - **Responsive design**: Works on desktop, tablet and mobile
 - **Child-friendly interface**: Colorful and user-friendly design with expressive icons
+- **No-results suggestions**: Suggests alternative queries when no results are found
+- **Optimized pagination**: Efficiently renders pagination for a smoother experience

 ## Installation